New webinar – 27. October European Board Practices – learnings and inspirations

 image

-Chris Hodge is an independent advisor on governance and regulation who has worked with organisations including the UK Institute of Directors, the Chartered Governance Institute (the UK professional body for company secretaries), ecoDa and the International Corporate Governance Network, a global investor organisation.
+Chris Hodge is an independent advisor on governance and regulation who has worked with organisations including the UK Institute of Directors, the Chartered Governance Institute (the UK professional body for company secretaries), ecoDa (Styreinstituttets European arm) and the International Corporate Governance Network, a global investor organisation.

 From 2004 to 2014, Chris was Director of Corporate Governance at the Financial Reporting Council in the UK where he was responsible for developing and promoting the UK Corporate Governance Code.
 In that capacity he chaired European Corporate